yashmalhotra-ai/TipCalculator/README.md

 # TipCalculator
-Simple Tip Calculator To understand the Basics of Javascrip Dom
+Simple Tip Calculator To understand the Basics of Javascript Dom

 We have 3 function here
 1) calculateBill() => This Calculates the Bill Per Person that have to pay we can add this feature to in resturant Bill Payments where mostly student/Bachelor use method Divide and pay